ajitonelsonn/personal-x-ray/database_setup/README.md

     }
 ```

-And here's the README section explaining the database structure:
+And here's the section explaining the database structure:

 ## 📊 Database Schema